 There are many events which cater for young children to grandparents to participate, fun runs, one lap cycle ride, school teams and generally to get young people interested in sport.

 The event has always been supported by Horwich Town Council and Bolton Council.
-In 2016 Bolton Council has increased its financial involvement in the races which has led to the event being increased to two days instead of the normal one day.
+In 2016 Bolton Council increased its financial involvement in the races which has led to the event being increased to two days instead of the normal one day.

 President of the Festival, Barbara Ronson, said: “I am thrilled that we are able to run events on the Saturday as well this year.
 It’s a great opportunity for youngsters to take part and it will draw many more people into the town.”